dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px; filter: brightness(0) invert(1);" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/amazonwebservices/amazonwebservices-original-wordmark.svg"/>
 <br />
 <br />
 Huggingface model (tiny-BERT) saved to an AWS S3 instance and made available to a Streamlit app which can be used for classification of new unseen tweets.
-This method follows that given in the 2025 Deploy ML Model in Production with FastAPI and Docker course by Laxmi Kant.